In a World...: Production

-The sound studio scenes were filmed at The Marc Graue Voice Over Studios, Burbank.
-Studio A, Studio 4, the hallways, reception area, kitchen and the upstairs entrance to Studio 3 are all shown.

 Release

-The film was well received at the Sundance Film Festival and it was picked up by Roadside Attractions for North American domestic distribution, and by Sony Pictures Worldwide Acquisitions for international distribution.
+The film was well received at the January 26, 2013 Sundance Film Festival ceremony, winning the U.S. Dramatic Screenwriting Award.
+In February, it was picked up by Roadside Attractions for North American domestic distribution, and by Sony Pictures Worldwide Acquisitions for international distribution.
+The film had its international premier at the April 25–28, 2013 Sundance London.
+Its DVD release date was January 21, 2014.